Why Voter ID Laws Will Disenfranchise Women

 The argument by the supporters of these voter ID laws that you can’t cash a check, board a plane or drive a car without a photo ID fails to recognize that not everyone flies or drives.
 And many seniors who lack photo IDs have direct deposit into accounts, no longer need to go anywhere to cash a check and no longer drive.
 Seniors who have expired driver’s licenses may be prohibited from voting without another government issued photo ID.
 None of the arguments in support of these voter ID laws address the extra burdens placed on seniors and low income, divorced and newly married women.

 Whether or not these new voter ID laws are intended to disenfranchise women voters, the result is the same.
 They will disenfranchise many women voters.
 Equal access to the polls is paramount for all.
 Women and particularly women of color who fought so hard for suffrage and became the last to get that right may now be the first to lose it.

-More articles in WMC News & Features by Category: Politics
+More articles by Category: Politics

-More articles in WMC News & Features by Tag: Elections
+More articles by Tag: Elections